JanneMattila/www/docs/_posts/2024/10/2024-10-07-aks-azs-and-lrs-disks.markdown

 {% include imageEmbed.html width="100%" height="100%" link="/assets/posts/2024/10/07/aks-azs-and-lrs-disks/one-disk.png" %}

 You can also use the Azure CLI to list the disks that are not managed by any resource.
-Be careful with this command since if you shutdown your AKS cluster, then "managedBy" will be null for all disks:
+Be careful with this command since if you stop your AKS cluster, then "managedBy" will be null for all disks:

 ```bash
 az disk list \